nguyenngochuy91/Ancestral-Blocks-Reconstruction/README.md

 ## Usage

-The easiest way to run the project is to execute the script [roague](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/blob/master/roague.py).
+The easiest way to run the project is to execute the script [roague](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/blob/master/roague.py) which is inside the directory [Ancestral-Blocks-Reconstruction].

 ### Run on example datasets
 The users can run this script on the example data sets provided in directory [E_Coli](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/tree/master/E_Coli) and [B_Sub](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/tree/master/B_Sub).
 The two following command lines will run [roague](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/blob/master/roague.py) on our 2 directories.
 The final results (pdf files of our ancestral reconstructions) are stored in `result/E_Coli/visualization` and `result/B_Sub/visualization` directory by default.